Compression and Conditional Emulation of Climate Model Output: Discussion

 11pt

-{\it Fixing the Compression Rate}: The compression rate was fixed at three values, 20:1, 10:1, and 5:1, and then the model and coefficients were selected subject to the compression rate.
-This framework is chosen for simplicity of presentation, and the methods we propose could be easily adapted, for example, to a setting where one desires to reach a desired outcome, such as a specified root mean squared prediction error (RMSPE) or maximum absolute prediction error, with the best possible compression rate.
+{\it Fixing the Compression Ratio}: The compression ratio was fixed at three values, 20:1, 10:1, and 5:1, and then the model and coefficients were selected subject to the compression ratio.
+This framework is chosen for simplicity of presentation, and the methods we propose could be easily adapted, for example, to a setting where one desires to reach a specific outcome, such as a certain RMSPE or maximum absolute prediction error, with the best possible compression ratio.
 11pt